edriste/Pokemon-Type-Leaderboard/README.md

 - STAB-moves from type do double damage: +0.5
 - STAB-moves from type do quadruple damage: +0.25

-Although unecessary since attacks can only be of a single type, the defense of a type / type combination is still checked against all 171
+Although unecessary since attacks can only be of a single type, the defense of a type (-combination) is still checked against all 171